Pregnancy

 Early pregnancy symptoms include missed periods, tender breasts, and nausea.
 Symptoms of pregnancy may differ from one woman to another.
 Some women may experience only a few symptoms and some others don’t show any symptoms at all.
 They get to know they are pregnant only when they miss their periods or when they take a pregnancy test.

 In my case, I didn’t experience any of these symptoms.
 I missed my periods for more than one week so took a pregnancy test and got positive.
-After a few weeks, I started feeling weak, tired, having food cravings, and having slight back pain.
+After a few weeks, I started feeling weak, and tired, having food cravings, and having slight back pain.

 If you want to test your pregnancy at home, buy this pregnancy tester from Amazon which is affordable and easily usable.